What Unhealthy Pride Looks Like

 - Hint around at their success

-- Talk a lot of their importance, status, accomplishments, education, title, position, credentials or financial status
+- Talk a lot about their importance, status, accomplishments, possessions, education, title, position, credentials or financial status

 - Name drop the high-status people they associate with